EssamWisam/cmp-docs/public/department/Extras/Opportunities/GraduateStudies.md

 II.
 Get a scholarship that clearly gives you at least around 1000 euros a month for 2 years.
 E.g., Search for DAAD scholarships, you can also book a free appointment with them and get a consultation session from their quarters in Zamalek.

 III.
-Make someone in Germany demonstrate ability of covering you financially (this may be risky for them so this option only makes sense if you have a close relative in Germany).
+Make someone in Germany demonstrate the ability of covering you financially (this may be risky for them so this option only makes sense if you have a close relative in Germany).

 The most popular option is perhaps to make the blocked account and try to work during MS in Germany (part-time is allowed) so that you don't use much of that money.
 Understand more about blocked accounts by [watching this](https://www.youtube.com/watch?v=M9pzM-a-sOk&pp=ygUpZmludGliYSBibG9ja2VkIGFjY291bnQgbW9oYW1lZCBlbGJhc2lvbnk%3D).